 Education: 150,000 children and adults reached directly each year.
 In 1997 we helped incorporate humane education into the official science curriculum for all Kindergarten through 5th Grade classes in the Broward County School System.
 More than 100,000 children can be impacted through this program alone.

 Foster Care: For animals who are healthy but too young to be placed for adoption.

 Community Outreach: Boys and Girls Clubs: Since 1996, the Humane Society of Broward County has partnered with the Boys and Girls Clubs of Broward County to teach respect, kindness and responsibility to our animal friends.
 Currently, we hold four major events each year that the children can attend to gain positive hands-on experience with animals.

 Girl Scouts: Formal patch program initiated for all levels of Girls Scouts in Broward County.
 This is the first program of its kind in the U.S.

 Wags & Tales Reading Program: The Humane Society of Broward County has joined with the Broward County Libraries for our monthly Wags & Tales Reading Program.
 This program enables children between the ages of 5-12 years old to read an age-appropriate short story of their choice to a Animal Assisted Therapy Dog.
 The intent of the program is to make reading fun and boost the child’s confidence in reading out loud.
 Wags and Tales also visits Broward County Schools.

-Women in Distress: Temporary care for animals of Women in Distress clients.
+Women in Distress: Provide basic pet care for animals of Women in Distress clients.